 What about other game?

 In 2016, 1,117 head of game were moved from Liwonde and Majete to Nkhotakota.
 This included buffalo, eland, impala, kudu, waterbuck and warthog.
 In 2017, additional teams were mobilised to capture hundreds of buffalo, waterbuck and sable in Liwonde and Majete for transport to Nkhotakota.
 Eland, zebra and hartebeest were translocated from Majete to Liwonde.

 How does this translocation inform future conservation strategies?

 As technology and veterinary innovations improve, and as we learn from experience, we are starting to gather a body of knowledge that will facilitate more extensive use of large-scale translocations as a conservation management tool in the future.

 Liwonde is known for some of the best river-based wildlife viewing in all of Africa.
 This ecosystem supports over 400 species of birds and harbours Malawi’s largest remaining populations of elephant and critically endangered black rhino.

 Majete is a true conservation success story.
 Prior to African Park’s involvement, the park was devoid of all wildlife, but today is now a Big Five reserve where thousands of historically occurring animals have been reintroduced.

 Nkhotakota is the country’s oldest park and home to remnant populations of elephant, waterbuck and other species.
-By controlling the key threat, the park is poised to be one of Malawi’s most important wildlife sanctuaries.
+By controlling the key threat of poaching, the park is poised to be one of Malawi’s most important wildlife sanctuaries.